Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Polyarthritis - inflammation of the four joints and more.
-It can be the main manifestation of diseases of the joints themselves, primarily RA and psoriatic arthritis, but it is also found as one of the symptoms of a wide variety of rheumatic and non-rheumatic diseases.
-In the first days and weeks of polyarthritis, first of all, it is required to exclude diseases in which urgent medical actions are necessary.
+Polyarthritis is an inflammation of four or more joints.
+It can be the main manifestation of diseases of the joints themselves, primarily RA and psoriatic arthritis, but it also occurs as one of the symptoms of various rheumatic and non-rheumatic diseases.
+In the first days and weeks of polyarthritis, it is first necessary to exclude diseases that require urgent medical action.

-Urgent therapeutic actions, often intensive, are required in such systemic rheumatic diseases accompanied by polyarthritis, as systemic lupus erythematosus, mixed connective tissue disease, recurrent polychondritis, acute rheumatic fever.
-In addition to polyarthritis, for all these diseases, as a rule, there is an extra-verbal manifestation that allows to presume a diagnosis.
-However, they are not always obvious and can only be detected with a targeted search.
-To diagnose systemic rheumatic diseases, an additional examination is usually necessary, the nature and volume of which depends on the preliminary diagnosis.
+Urgent treatment, often intensive, is required for such systemic rheumatic diseases accompanied by polyarthritis as systemic lupus erythematosus, mixed connective tissue disease, relapsing polychondritis, acute rheumatic fever.
+In addition to polyarthritis, all these diseases usually have extra-articular manifestations that suggest a diagnosis.
+However, they are not always obvious and are detected only by targeted search.
+To diagnose systemic rheumatic diseases, additional examination is usually necessary, the nature and scope of which depend on the preliminary diagnosis.

 Systemic lupus erythematosus